Neppale/Neppale/README.md

 # Gabriel Veríssimo Dias

-I'm a 19-year-old software developer with a focus on backend development.
-I have been working with software development since 2021 and I am currently a Software Development Intern at 'Aliansce Sonae + brMalls'.
+I'm a 20-year-old software developer with a focus on backend development.
+I have been working with software development since 2021 and I am currently a Jr. Software Developer at ALLOSTECH (ALLOS).
 ## Skills and Technologies

 I have professional experience with: